 - MUTH 110, 120, 210, 220: Theory I-IV

 - MUTH 130, 140, 230, 240: Ear Training I-IV

 - MUCO 110, 210, 220: Introduction to Music in Western Culture, History of Music I, II

 You must also pass a pre-recital hearing.

 Scheduling A Recital

 In order to reserve a recital time and recording, you must pay a $45 fee.
 Student recitals are recorded and archived in the Music Library.
 You will receive a CD of your performance that should be available in your professor’s mailbox within seven days following the recital.

 - Additional CDs may be purchased for $5 each.

-- Live streaming is available for any recital held in the Sandra G. Powell Recital Hall for an additional $10.
+- Live streaming will be available for any recital held in the Sandra G. Powell Recital Hall.

 Or you may pay Tracy Viles (117G NHMC).